padogrid/padogrid/padogrid-deployment/src/main/resources/hazelcast/apps/grafana/README.md

 # To import the Hazelcast folder in 'etc/dashboards':
 ./import_folder -folder Hazelcast

+# To import the HazelcastDual folder in 'etc/dashboards':
+./import_folder -folder HazelcastDual

+# To import the HazelcastAll folder in 'etc/dashboards':
+./import_folder -folder HazelcastAll

 # To imporal all folders in 'etc/dashboards':
 ./import_folder -all